 Originally blogging started as an online journal, but today it is a highly profitable career option.
 Many people are choosing blogging as their full-time career and are earning their bread and butter from this profession.

-Here are some real life success stories of starting a blogging business:
+Here are some real life success stories of starting a blog:

 1. ryrob.com ($420K/year)

-Ryan Robinson (from Los Angeles) started ryrob.com over 10 years ago.
+Ryan Robinson (from Los Angeles) started ryrob.com about 11 years ago.

 Thank you so much for having me!
 My name is Ryan Robinson, and I blog over at ryrob.com where I (now) mostly cover blogging & marketing related topics.
 I started taking my blog seriously back in 2014 (after it was originally born during a marketing class in college a few years prior), sharing my journey in building a freelance business—and it remained a side project for several years before I began working on it full-time in 2018.